Mobile CPA Ecosystem: Where This Story Begins

 Remember… at the end, this is the goal of each company.

 But do advertisers manage to turn all the leads into real clients?
-Hell no!

 Since the user only needs to insert some data, the conversion rate is really high, when compared with the normal subscription services.